 LRP was applied for Transformers based on the premise that considering mean attention heads is not optimal due to different relevance of the attention heads in each layer~\cite{voita2019analyzing}.
 However, this was done in a limiting way, in which no relevance scores were propagated back to the input, thus providing partial information on the relevance of each head.
 We note that the relevancy scores were not directly evaluated, only used for visualization of the relative importance and for pruning less relevant attention heads.

 The main challenge in assigning attributions based on attentions is that attentions are combining non-linearly from one layer to the next.
 The rollout method~\cite{abnar2020quantifying} assumes that attentions are combined linearly and considers paths along the pairwise attention graph.
-We observe that this method often leads to an emphasize on irrelevant tokens, since even average attention scores can be attenuated.
+We observe that this method often leads to an emphasis on irrelevant tokens since even average attention scores can be attenuated.
 The method also fails to distinguish between positive and negative contributions to the decision.
 Without such a distinction, one can mix between the two and obtain high relevancy scores, when the contributions should have cancelled out.
-Despite these shortcomings, the method was already applied by others~\cite{dosovitskiy2020image} in order to obtain integrated attention maps.
+Despite these shortcomings, the method was already applied by others~\cite{dosovitskiy2020image} to obtain integrated attention maps.

-Abnar et al.~\cite{abnar2020quantifying} present, in addition to Rollout, a second method called attention flow.
+Abnar et al.~\cite{abnar2020quantifying} present, in addition to rollout, a second method called attention flow.
 The latter considers the max-flow problem along the pair-wise attention graph.
 It is shown to be sometimes more correlated than the rollout method with relevance scores that are obtained by applying masking, or with gradients with respect to the input.
 This method is much slower and we did not evaluate it in our experiments for computational reasons.

-We note this concurrent work~\cite{abnar2020quantifying} did not perform an evaluation on benchmarks (for either rollout or attention-flow) in which relevancy is assigned in a way that is independent of the BERT~\cite{devlin2018bert} network, for which the network was employed.
+We note this concurrent work~\cite{abnar2020quantifying} did not perform an evaluation on benchmarks (for either rollout or attention-flow) in which relevancy is assigned in a way that is independent of the BERT~\cite{devlin2018bert} network, for which the methods were employed.
 There was also no comparison to relevancy assignment methods, other than the raw attention scores.